James Howard, 3rd Earl of Suffolk: Family

 On 1 December 1640 (later in the same year that he became 3rd Earl of Suffolk) Howard married Lady Susannah Rich (died 15 May 1649), daughter of Henry Rich, 1st Earl of Holland, and with her had a daughter Essex.

 In about February 1650, Howard married for a second time, Barbara (died 13 December 1681), daughter of Sir Edward Villiers, and widow of Richard Wenman and latterly Sir Richard Wentworth.
 The second Lady Suffolk died on 13 December 1681, leaving a mutual daughter, his second child, Lady Elizabeth Howard, groom of the stool to the queen.

-After December 1681 and before 8 May 1682 Lord Suffolk married Anne (died October 1720), eldest daughter of Robert Montagu, 3rd Earl of Manchester, with whom he had no children.
+After December 1681 and before 8 May 1682 Howard married Anne (died October 1720), eldest daughter of Robert Montagu, 3rd Earl of Manchester, with whom he had no children.

-Land and buildings
+Audley End

-Lord Suffolk owned central London property including Suffolk House and appears to have left his Jacobean house, Audley End, Essex, built by the 1st Earl, to the descendants of his elder daughter.
+Howard inherited the Audley End estate in north-west Essex from his father.
+The estate was heavily encumbered, and, in 1666, he sold Audley End House and park to King Charles II, while retaining the rest of the estate.
+He remained living in the house as 'Keeper of the King's House at Audley End'.
+In 1687 he made a settlement which stipulated that his daughters' descendants should inherit the estate if there were no male heirs of himself and his brothers.
+This turned out to be the case, and, following the death of the 10th earl of Suffolk in 1747 and a case in the Court of Chancery, the estate was divided between Elizabeth Wallop, Countess of Portsmouth and her sister Ann Whitwell (granddaughters of Howard's daughter Essex) and Lord Hervey (great-grandson of Howard's daughter Elizabeth).
+Audley End House and park were excluded from the award, as they had been in the possession of the king in when the settlement was made in 1687, but were purchased by the Countess of Portsmouth in 1751 from her kinsman Thomas Howard, 2nd Earl of Effingham.